MWiechmann/ai_story_scale/study1_scale_construction/README.md

 Initial inspection of the intercorrelations between the items showed a sufficient number of correlations above the recommended threshold of |_r_| > .3 ([Tabachnik, Fidell, 2018](https://www.pearson.com/en-us/subject-catalog/p/using-multivariate-statistics/P200000003097?view=educator)).
 However, the determinant was far below the recommend threshold of _det_ > .00001, indicating strong multicollinearity and the presence of redundant items.
 To address this issue, I removed the item with the highest variance inflation factor (VIF) in an iterative process, until the determinant was above .00001.
 This resulted in the exclusion of 42 questions with 31 remaining items, _det_ = 00002.
 The appropriateness of exploratory factor analysis (EFA) for this data was assessed using the Kaiser-Meyer-Olkin (KMO) measure of sampling adequacy.
 The KMO indicated that the data was well-suited for EFA, _KMO_ = .86.
 #### Exploratory Factor Analysis
+The EFA was conducted using the minimum residual (MINRES) algorithm.
+##### Number Of Factors
+The decision on the number of factors to retain was based on a [parallel analysis](

+... use 10% standard of 99th percentile!